digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/upgrading.rst

     canton.X.Y.storage.parameters.migrate-and-start = yes

-In order to benefit from the new security features brought by protocol version 5, you will have to :ref:`upgrade the domain accordingly <canton_domain_protocol_version_upgrading>`.
+To benefit from the new security features in protocol version 5, you must :ref:`upgrade the domain accordingly <canton_domain_protocol_version_upgrading>`.

 Breaking changes around console commands
 """"""""""""""""""""""""""""""""""""""""